-Walter Wallace Jr.’s family calls for justice as Philadelphia shooting reignites tensions between police, residents
+Walter Wallace Jr.’s family calls for justice but does not demand murder charges in shooting by Philadelphia police

 The city and the department have faced lawsuits, including over stop-and-frisk policies.
 They also have taken some proactive steps to address issues facing police forces across the country, including when Charles H. Ramsey, as police commissioner, called in the Justice Department to review how Philadelphia’s police use deadly force.

-Residents have more recently criticized Philadelphia police for using tear gas and rubber bullets on demonstrators in protests that followed George Floyd’s death in police custody in Minneapolis.
+Residents have more recently criticized Philadelphia police for using tear gas and rubber bullets on demonstrators in the protests that followed George Floyd’s death in police custody in Minneapolis.
 On Thursday, the Philadelphia City Council barred police from using “less lethal” tactics on demonstrators.

 More policing issues will come before Philadelphia residents on Election Day, with ballot questions asking whether voters want to create a citizens’ police oversight group and to “end the practice of unconstitutional stop and frisk.”